Service des Basses Temperatures

 The cryogenic engineering departement (Service des Basses Temperatures or SBT) is a joint CEA-UGA research laboratory.
 It is one of the 5 laboratories of the Institute for NanoScience and Cryogenics (INAC), which is part of the fundamental research division of CEA.

 The activities of SBT are structured around three pillars: helium cryogenics, hydrogen cryogenics and cryocoolers and space cryogenics.

-SBT general objective is to carry outstanding technological developments, provide expertise and prototypes for national and international projects where cryogenics is a key issue.
+SBT's general objective is to carry outstanding technological developments, and to provide expertise and prototypes for national and international projects where cryogenics is a key issue.
 The laboratory is a leading R&D performer.